-The is not free from accusations of partisanship, but it puts electoral integrity first and is reluctant to bow to government authority (McMillan 2012, 189).
-McMillan notes that success is based on its administrative competence and the openness and accessibility it provides to the electoral process.
-However, he qualifies an otherwise strong endorsement of the by observing that the expansionist role it has played to fill the vacuum of legislative authority and its attempts to fix the political system are distractions from its fundamental mission and will eventually weaken .
+The ECI is not free from accusations of partisanship, but it puts electoral integrity first and is reluctant to bow to government authority (McMillan 2012, 189).
+McMillan notes that its success is based on its administrative competence and the openness and accessibility it provides to the electoral process.
+However, he qualifies an otherwise strong endorsement of the ECI by observing that the expansionist role it has played to fill the vacuum of legislative authority and its attempts to fix the political system are distractions from its fundamental mission and will eventually weaken it.
 For now, its image as a fierce advocate of democratic principles and values has earned it public endorsement.
-In the 2009 National Election Study, almost 60 percent of respondents indicated they had either a great deal or some trust in the , compared to just over 45 percent for political parties. percent that elections in India re conducted fairly compared to less than percent who they were unfair.
-No doubt the public esteem for the has been earned by the convictions and decisions taken by the individuals who have been appointed as its members.
+In the 2009 National Election Study, almost 60 percent of respondents indicated that they had either a great deal or some trust in the ECI, compared to just over 45 percent for political parties.
+In addition, 72 percent thought that elections in India were conducted fairly, compared to less than 10 percent who thought they were unfair.
+No doubt the public esteem for the ECI has been earned by the convictions and decisions taken by the individuals who have been appointed as its members.

-Challnges
+Challenges

-The following are challenges that the ECI recognizes it needs to continue address. major challenges have been dubbed the “three M’s” muscle power, misuse of government resources and “black” money.
+The following are challenges that the ECI recognizes it needs to continue to address.
+Its major challenges have been dubbed the “three M’s” – muscle power, misuse of government resources and “black” money.

-Muscle power has to do largely with a practice known as “booth capturing” a type of electoral fraud in which party supporters “capture” a polling booth by intimidating offics, filling the polling station with party loyalists, preventing legitimate from entering and illegally voting in their place, thus ensuring victory for the party they support.
-Legal sanctions for this offence coupled with the introduction of electronic voting machines with features introduced by the , such as a time delay between entering each vote and a deactivation device, have helped to curb this serious voter suppression tactic.
+Muscle power has to do largely with a practice known as “booth capturing,” a type of electoral fraud in which party supporters “capture” a polling booth by intimidating election officers, filling the polling station with party loyalists, preventing legitimate electors from entering and illegally voting in their place, thus ensuring victory for the party they support.
+Legal sanctions for this offence, coupled with the introduction of electronic voting machines with features introduced by the ECI, such as a time delay between entering each vote and a deactivation device, have helped to curb this serious voter suppression tactic.

 Misuse of government resources, in the form of personnel, funds, program advertising, vehicles and aircraft, was once rampant in India’s elections.
-The ’s response to this abuse of incumbency has been to include prohibitions against the use of the government’s official machinery during election campaigns.
-While the prospect of detection, sanction by the and the resulting negative publicity has not ended this abuse, the ECI that the practice has now been severely curtailed.
+The ECI’s response to this abuse of incumbency has been to include prohibitions in its “Model Code of Conduct” against the use of the government’s official machinery during election campaigns.
+While the prospect of detection, sanction by the ECI and the resulting negative publicity has not ended this abuse, the ECI thinks that the practice has now been severely curtailed.

-“lack money” usually refers to funds earned on the black market, on which taxes have not been paid.
-In the context of Indian elections it refers more generally to funds that are difficult to trace enter election campaigns in the form of prohibited donations and illegal spending.
-The funds are used to circumvent contribution and spending limits imposed on candidates and political parties.
-The ECI has been trying to come to grips with the problem by imposing more stringent accounting and reporting requirements on parties and candidates, ordering the cooperation of banks and deploying more financial observers.
-Unfortunately, these measures do not seem to have brought the problem under control and legislative changes and stiffer punishments to deter this type of electoral corruption.
+“Black money” usually refers to funds earned on the black market, on which taxes have not been paid.
+In the context of Indian elections, it refers more generally to funds that are difficult to trace and that enter election campaigns in the form of prohibited donations and illegal spending.
+The funds are used to circumvent the contribution and spending limits imposed on candidates and political parties.
+The ECI has been trying to come to grips with the problem by imposing more stringent accounting and reporting requirements on parties and candidates, ordering the co-operation of banks and deploying more financial observers.
+Unfortunately, these measures do not seem to have brought the problem under control, and legislative changes and stiffer punishments may be needed to deter this type of electoral corruption.